Certification Standards for Speech-Language Pathology Frequently Asked Questions: Certification Maintenance/Forms and Documentation

 What must be submitted when applying for certification?

-Applicants who apply within 3 years of completion of the graduate degree need to submit the 3-page application form (includes the "Verification by Program Director" page) and an official graduate transcript that shows the degree and the date it was awarded.
+Applicants who apply within 3 years of completion of the graduate degree need to submit the 4-page application form (includes the "Verification by Program Director" page), and either an official transcript showing the date the degree was awarded or a letter from the registrar indicating that the degree requirements have been completed, the degree designation, and the date the degree was or will be awarded.
 If the application is received more than 3 years after receipt of the graduate degree, the applicant must also submit both undergraduate and graduate transcripts for all courses being used to meet ASHA certification.
 And all applicants are required to submit payment of the appropriate dues/fees to initiate the certification process.

 Applicants for certification are also required to submit the Speech-Language Pathology Clinical Fellowship (SLPCF) Report and Rating form [PDF] at the conclusion of the CF experience, and verification from ETS of having achieved a passing score on the Praxis examination in speech-language pathology.